krsandeep1808/Restaurant-Order-Analytics/README.md

 # Restaurant Order Analytics Dashboard

-A full-stack analytics dashboard for restaurant order management with React frontend and Node.js backend.
+A full-stack analytics dashboard for restaurant order management with React frontend and PHP backend.

 ## Features